Azirella

 ORIENT

-Apply context from higher layers: policy parameters, priority allocations, authority boundaries, confidence thresholds.
+Apply context from higher tiers: policy parameters, priority allocations, authority boundaries, likelihood thresholds.
 This is where guardrails shape judgment.

 DECIDE

 Select action within authority boundaries.
 The deterministic engine provides a baseline; the learned agent adjusts.
-Confidence checks gate autonomy.
+Likelihood checks gate autonomy.

 ACT

 Execute the decision.
-Record the action, the reasoning, the confidence level, and the counterfactual.
+Record the action, the reasoning, the likelihood score, and the counterfactual.
 Feed outcomes back up the hierarchy.

 Nested OODA Across the Hierarchy

-Each layer runs its own OODA loop.
-Higher layers cycle slower but produce context that constrains the faster loops below.
-Lower layers produce feedback that informs the slower loops above.
+Each tier runs its own OODA loop.
+Higher tiers cycle slower but produce context that constrains the faster loops below.
+Lower tiers produce feedback that informs the slower loops above.

 Observe: Network performance metrics, market shifts.
 Orient: Bottleneck analysis, risk scoring.
 Decide: Policy parameters (safety stock multipliers, priority weights).
-Act: Push parameters to all downstream layers.
+Act: Push parameters to all downstream tiers.

 ↓ Outputs: guardrails, thresholds, risk tolerances